TiaSirio/Cote-Hwloop/README.md

-Orbital Edge Computing ASPLOS 2020 Artifact Software
+HIL Simulation using as basis the "Orbital Edge Computing ASPLOS 2020 Artifact Software"

 This software artifact simulates orbital nanosatellites constellations, using as data for the simulation, data coming from a real satellite.